 An income annuity not only provides longevity risk protection, it also avoids sequence risk.
 The annuity provider invests the pooled money mostly into individual bonds which create income that matches the company’s obligations for covering its promised annuity payments.

 So, someone near or in retirement has some choices; but, it’s not an all-or-nothing proposition.
 There are stocks, bonds, annuities, or they can self-annuitize.
-Do you want to make money last – or do you wan to make your income last?
+Do you want to make retirement money last – or do you wan to make your income last?
 Or, can you do both?

 Bonds: One could spread the money over a bond ladder of 20 years or so; but, history tells us spend rates over that period wouldn’t be sustainable, especially with taxes and inflation.
 In short, you could still expect to be taking longevity risk and a danger of no late-life income.